RAVUS Q2C SERIES · ASSESSMENT GUIDE · 2026

 How the assessment works

 Each of the five dimensions has five scored questions.
 Each question is rated on a 1–4 scale — Not in place, Partially in place, Mostly in place, Fully in place.
 Score honestly, not aspirationally.
-The value of the assessment is in how unflinching you can be.
+The value of the assessment is in how honestly you approach it.

 Each dimension totals 20 points.
 The full assessment totals 100.
 The final score maps to one of four readiness profiles, each with a different recommended next step.
 Most organizations aren't uniformly strong or weak across all five dimensions — the dimension-by-dimension view is usually more actionable than the total.